CodeWringer/ambersteel/documents/en/ruleset/rules.md

 #### Arcana [Arc]
 Governs a character's ability to control and sense magic flow, thus casting magic spells or detecting lingering magic.

-This is the only attribute that can have an associated value of 0.
-Magical ability in innate and cannot be learned.
-If a character doesn't have a value of at least 1 in this attribute, they will be unable to advance it, at all.
-A non-mage will remain a non-mage.
+This is the only attribute that can have a level of 0.
+Magical ability is innate and cannot be learned.
+If a character doesn't have a level of at least 1 in this attribute, they will be unable to advance it, at all.
+A non-mage will remain a non-mage (usually).

 ### Social Attributes
 These numbers represent a character's basic social abilities.